nuxeo/nuxeo/README.txt

 About
 -----

-This module should be used to build Nuxeo products.
+This module builds Nuxeo products: Nuxeo-EP, Nuxeo-WebEngine, Nuxeo-Shell, ...

-The created artifact are not suitable to be published online since a build project may generate different ZIP artifacts depending on the profile used.

 Building predefined applications
 --------------------------------
 Using this project you can build the following applications:

+1. Nuxeo EP

+  Previously built by nuxeo-platform/nuxeo-platform-ear/, Nuxeo EP EAR is now built here.
+  From this directory, build syntax: "mvn package" or "mvn package -Pnuxeo-jboss" From nuxeo-platform-ear, run "mvn package" or see in package.sh for available packages.
+  Built EAR is in nuxeo-platform-ear/target/ and its name depends on chosen package: default is nuxeo.ear

-1. Nuxeo Shell
+2. Nuxeo Shell

   A client application suitable to connect on remote nuxeo servers.
   This application can be used to connect to remote nuxeo servers for debugging, browsing or administration stuff.

-  Build syntax: `mvn install package` or `mvn install package -P shell`
+  Build syntax: "mvn install package -Pshell"

-2. Nuxeo Core Server
+3. Nuxeo Core Server

   A minimal server application.
 An embedded repository will be started.
 No other platform services are available.